thisrod/pyfield/README.md

 The bounds of a field extend by half a grid step past each point, forming a box of size shape*h.
 This is the only meaning of the grid step of a delta field.
 Extrapolation is allowed inside the bounds.
 A delta field is extrapolated as a constant, so that it can be resampled on a delta grid that is numerically close to its sampling plane.

 Idea: Field is an abstract superclass, with subclasses for different representations, such as a sampled field and its fourier coefficients.
 All of these record the bounds of the field, which, along with the grid of wavenumbers, allow the sampling grid to be reconstructed.

+Limitations of Python
+---

+At some point, I might extend this library to a language.
+Among other things, that would allow the following limitations of Python to be overcome:

+Only brackets can take slice notation, so we have somewhat ugly methods sampled() and setsamples().
+The language would use parentheses for these, where the index is a grid or the assigned value a field, and would use brackets for indices.
+This is consistent with function calls: exp(x) can be read either as "the values of the function exp on the grid x" or "the field exp interpolated on the grid x", but these are the same thing.
+It isn't clear that indirect interpolation, f(x) where f and x are both fields, is generally useful.